sandialabs/PyRIID/README.md

   <img src="https://user-images.githubusercontent.com/1079118/124811147-623bd280-df1f-11eb-9f3a-a4a5e6ec5f94.png" alt="PyRIID">
 </p>

-This repository contains core functions and classes used by the BALDR project (Base Algorithms for Learned Detection of Radioisotopes) for its research in machine learning-based radioisotope identification (ML-RIID).
+This repository contains core functions and classes used by the BALDR project (Base Algorithms for Learned Detection of Radioisotopes) for its research in machine learning-based radioisotope identification (ML-based RIID).

 ## Prerequisites